Engineering a New Product from Your Initial Concept

 Quality Testing of the Prototype

-Once the prototypes have been made, our engineer may inspect them to make sure they’re made to print, and then you can use them for marketing purposes and to perform your own tests.
+Once the prototypes have been made, depending on your location, our engineer may inspect them to make sure they’re made to print; then you can perform your own tests and use them for marketing purposes.
+It’s critical that you thoroughly test your prototypes for fit, size, function, and finish.

 Updates and Product Revisions